1711-Games/LGNC/README.md

   will be just an error message without whitespaces (which isn't really beautiful, let's admit that).  **Important**: target language implementation _must_ ensure that a callback with an allowed list of errors can only return listed errors.
+* `Cumulative` is another special kind validator which groups all nested validators to be executed in parallel, without fast fail.
+Thus, field can return arbitrary number of errors.
+Comes in handy for username (or password) validation.

 ## Anti-patterns